shanekeenan/pands-problem-sheet2/README.md

 <h2>Task04 from week 4 </h2>
  <h3> Task description: </h3>
-Write a python program
+Write a python program <br>
-   - that asks the user to input any positive integer and outputs the successive values of the following calculation.
+   - that asks the user to input any positive integer and outputs the successive values of the following calculation.<br>
-   - At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
+   - At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.<br>
-   - Have the program end if the current value is one.
+   - Have the program end if the current value is one.<br>
-   -  Push the program in your pands-problem-sheet GitHub repository (like you do for all the weekly tasks).
+   -  Push the program in your pands-problem-sheet GitHub repository (like you do for all the weekly tasks).<br>
- Example of it running:
+ Example of it running:<br>

- Please enter a positive integer: 10
+ Please enter a positive integer: 10<br>
- 10 5 16 8 4 2 1
+ 10 5 16 8 4 2 1<br>

 <h3> Program:  </h3>
 <i>collatz.py</i>